Aubrey de Vere

 by Anthony van Dyck, 1638 2

-Her married name became Bruce.3 As a result of her marriage, Lady Diana Cecil was styled as Countess of Oxford on 1 January 1623.
-Her married name became de Vere.
-As a result of her marriage, Lady Diana Cecil was styled as Countess of Elgin.
+Her married name became Bruce.3 After her marriage, Lady Diana Cecil was styled as Countess of Oxford on 1 January 1623/24.
+After her marriage, Lady Diana Cecil was styled as Countess of Elgin.

 Citations